0xdbe-appsec/sqli-django-postgresql/README.md

 git checkout fix
 ```

-The solution is to use prepare statement:
+The solution is to use prepared statement:

 ```
 query = "SELECT * from sqli_task WHERE owner = %s"